 Skip to content

-The best way to upgrade your Enterprise server will depend partly on how it was installed.
+The best way to update your Enterprise server will depend partly on how it was installed.
 Please see the appropriate section below for your installation.

 Warning